ORNL-Fusion/DIV3D/README.md

     * dmag = diffusion coefficient in m^2 / m
     * dphi_line_diff_deg = step size in field line tracing (degrees), used for field line tracing with diffusion
     * ntran_diff = number of toroidal transits to trace each field line with diffusion
-    * trace_surface_opt = whether to trace out surface, false means read in existing surface file (from previous run)
+    * trace_surface_opt = whether to trace out surface, false means skip tracing surface and read in launch_points (from previous run)

     * myseed = random number generator seed
     * hit_length = length of end of fieldline recorded.
 This is an estimate computed as floor(hit_length/Rstart/abs(dphi_line_diff))
     * lsfi_tol = tolerance in computing intersection of line segment with facets, when int point is along edge
     * calc_lc = logical variable controlling whether connection length is computed
+    * calc_theta = logical variable controlling whether angle between field line and plane of facet is calculated.

 ### 2) parts.list
 #### This file contains the description of the components to be checked for intersection.